3L0C/wk/README.md

 #### Inheritance

-Inheritance relating to hooks and flags given to prefixes is fairly simple.
+Inheritance relates to hooks and flags given to prefixes.
+The idea is fairly simple.
 A hook or flag given to a prefix is inherited by any chord within the prefix.
 Nested prefixes do not inherit the hooks and flags given to their parent.

 ```
 a "+Prefix" +write